-What Administrative Services Managers Do
+What Administrative Services and Facilities Managers Do

 Administrative services managers plan, coordinate, and direct a broad range of services that allow organizations to operate efficiently.

-Administrative services managers typically do the following:
+Administrative services and facilities managers typically do the following:

-- Supervise clerical and administrative personnel
+- Supervise clerical and administrative staff

 - Oversee the maintenance and repair of machinery, equipment, and electrical and mechanical systems

 - Make sure that facilities meet environmental, health, and security standards and comply with regulations